Treatments for common vaginal health conditions like bacterial vaginosis (BV) or yeast infections often include a suppository.

 Once you have finished inserting your vaginal suppository, wash your hands thoroughly with soap and water.

-Some suppositories are easier to insert into an applicator if refrigerated, which is the case in the demonstration in the video.
+Some suppositories are easier to insert into an applicator if refrigerated, as in the demonstration in the video.

 Open the suppository packaging and place the supplement into the applicator.
 Sometimes you can stand up like this and put your leg on a toilet seat or a chair or a table to gently spread your vulva a little bit so that it's easier to insert the applicator (just like a tampon).

 Then, slowly press the applicator until the suppository gets into the vaginal canal.
-Gently remove the applicator and wash with soap and water as well to avoid contamination.
+Gently remove the applicator and wash it with mild soap and warm water to avoid contamination.

-(If you prefer using an applicator: Dr. Jill Krapf, one of Evvy’s medical advisors, recommends using the ones in this link!)
+(If you prefer using an applicator: Dr. Jill Krapf, one of Evvy’s medical advisors, recommends using these ones!)

 What to expect during vaginal suppository treatments